Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-host/README.md

 Checks the health and running status of all hosts attached to a Huawei OceanStor Dorado storage system via the REST API (`/host` endpoint).
 Alerts when any host reports a non-normal health or running state.
 Reports operating system type and allocated capacity per host.

-**Alerting Logic:**

-* WARN if any host's health status is not "Normal"
-* WARN if any host's running status is not "Normal"

 **Data Collection:**

 * Queries the Huawei OceanStor Dorado REST API at `https://<ip>:<port>/deviceManager/rest/<deviceId>/host`